KieranBond/MiniSpotify/CONTRIBUTING.md

 Development should occur in feature or bug branches, branched from the latest commit on the `development` branch and kept up to date with the `development` branch as often as possible.

+Master branch is a protected branch, designed to only be merged into from `development` when a stable build is produced and tagged on the `development` branch.
+This build should then be added to the [Repositorys releases](https://github.com/KieranBond/MiniSpotify/releases).

 Branch names should be structured as so: `type/#issuenumber-name-of-branch`.

 Examples: